caj50/caj50.github.io/Analysis Tutorials/MA10207T10/introduction.md

 * [H4.]
 Look back over the examples from last week, or the first tutorial question from this week.

 # Sets
 This week, we've been exposed to a fair few definitions regarding sets, some of which come up a fair bit on the problem sheet.
-The precise definitions of open and closed sets are non-examinable, but the concepts (and examples) could well be.
+The precise definitions of open and closed sets are non-examinable, but you'll need to be aware of some examples for the exam.

 ## Dense Sets
 We begin with the concept of a *dense set*.